 Most students need to borrow money to cover the cost of their college education.
 It’s important to understand the borrowing options available.
 If you completed the Free Application for Federal Student Aid (FAFSA) and received an award letter from your college financial aid office, you’ll likely have the option to borrow through the federal loan program called the Direct Loan Program, or simply known as Direct Loans.
 In the Direct Loan Program, you can borrow through the Direct Subsidized Loan or the Direct Unsubsidized Loan programs.
 Graduate students and parents of dependent students can also borrow in the Direct PLUS Loan program.
-These are all federal loan programs, which are generally your first option.
+These are all federal loan programs as opposed to private, and are generally your first option.

 If you’re an undergraduate student, you’ll want to explore Direct Subsidized and Unsubsidized Loans first.
 A subsidized loan simply means that you do not incur any interest charges while you’re in school.
 You can receive a Direct Subsidized Loan if you have financial need as determined by the results of your FAFSA.
 A Direct Unsubsidized Loan may also be available to you.
 As you might guess, the unsubsidized loan means that you are responsible for interest that accrues on the loan while you are in school.

 After you’ve exhausted your federal loan options, you may still have outstanding expenses at your college.
 That’s when you might seek additional funding options in the form of a private loan.
 While your college financial aid office will instruct you on how to apply for federal loans, you’ll need to determine which private loan lender you want to use.
 Some schools may provide you with a list of private loan providers for you to evaluate and select.
 Other schools may simply direct you to find a private loan provider on your own.